8 Steps to Understanding The Mobile App Development Lifecycle

 - Mobile apps account for 42 percent of all mobile sales for Fortune 500 companies.

-- Revenue from mobile apps is expected to reach nearly $60 billion in the U.S. in 2016.
+- Revenue from mobile apps is expected to reach nearly $60 billion in the U.S.

 Of course, even with all the evidence in favor of building an app, the decision to move forward isn’t one to be taken lightly.
 With about 1.5 million apps each in Google Play and Apple’s App Store, it’s important to understand the mobile app development process and how your app will fit with both your market niche and your marketing goals.
 With that said, here’s a look at the app development lifecycle and the objectives and challenges along the way.